How to Analyze A/B Test Results: A Beginner’s Guide for 2026

 For example, it’s usually a good idea to compare test results for mobile versus desktop users, since mobile users often respond very differently to design choices.

-Once again, you need to be careful to pay attention to the statistical confidence level in each of these test results.
 You might have achieved a high enough sample size for your basic analysis to be statistically significant, but this doesn’t mean your sample size of mobile visitors is large enough to draw conclusions at a high level of confidence.

 Failing to take these factors into account can lead to false positives and mistakes.